parilo/carnd-vehicle-detection-and-tracking/README.md

-This is project 5 of Udacity self-driving car nanodegree.
+This is my solution to project 5 of Udacity self-driving car nanodegree.
 The goal is to detect and track cars on video stream.

 Code:
 - All commented code can be found at vehicle-detection-and-tracking-v2.ipynb jupyter notebook.